 With so many clever but desperate folk on the streets, crime is at an all-time high.
 For the right sort of individual, that means opportunities…

 When the distillery was sold, it’s factories were mothballed.
 Dozens of workers lost their jobs.
 The new owners partially converted the building; the new cafe and museum is generally agreed to overpriced and underwhelming.

-But there are opportunities here too.
+But there are opportunities here too, check out this facility.
 The old owners have questions, and need someone smart to find their answers.
 While desperate fools scrounge through piles of rubbish, the savvy plan to infiltrate the old complex to find better treasures inside.
 And you’ve heard the new owner is looking for able-bodied men and women, though details are mysteriously absent….